 This section sets our approach to operating and maintaining our network assets.
-It describes our maintenance activities and sets out our forecast network opex for the planning period (the expenditure directly associated with operating and maintaining our network).
-Good asset management requires balancing opex and capex to effectively manage assets over life cycles.
+It describes our maintenance activities and sets out our forecast network OPEX for the planning period (the expenditure directly associated with operating and maintaining our network).
+Good asset management requires balancing OPEX and CAPEX to effectively manage assets over their life.